Alaa-Arees-PHOENIX/Alaa-Arees-PHOENIX/README.md

 ====================

 A young Syrian IT student at Tishreen university, practicing and studying
-to be a software developer and interested in game development spcifically.
+to become a software developer, interested mostly in game development.

 Contact us:
 -----------